 1. Use Spray Paint with Low-VOC

-The best thing to do to get rid of spray paint smell is to select paint with Low-VOC content.
+The best thing to do to get rid of the spray paint smell is to select paint with Low-VOC content.
 The spray paint contains little Volatile Organic Compounds (VOC), which after drying, adds to degassing and vapors.

 Choosing paint with Low-VOC is better for your general health and minimizes the risk related to painting vapors.